Netgate SG-4100 (w/Rackmount Kit!)

 • Equipped with two hands-free cleaning modes, quick clean for fresh stains and deep clean for set in stains, so you can get the right level of cleaning

-• Includes trial-size Pet Stain and Odor, Pet Oxy Boost Formula and a 3" tough stain tool.
+• Includes trial-size Pet Stain & Odor, Pet Oxy Boost Formula and a 3" tough stain tool.
 Hose length - 5 feet